 The school will endeavour to ensure that all personal data held in relation to an individual is as up to date and accurate as possible.
-Individuals must please notify the Privacy and Compliance Officer of any significant changes to important information, such as contact details, held about them.
+Individuals must please notify the Privacy and Compliance Officer of any significant changes to important information, such as contact details or important medical information, held about them.